 Mach HD Safe/Test Setting Profiles

-The HD Safe/Test Settings will get your machine up and running but it will require some changes on your end to best suit your needs such as acceleration, rapids. slow zones, axis travel length, etc. These settings are conservative for the purposes of allowing you test various aspects of the machine without fear of damaging it.
+The HD Safe/Test Settings will get your machine up and running but it will require some changes on your end to best suit your needs such as acceleration, rapids. slow zones, axis travel length, spindle settings, etc. These settings are conservative for the purposes of allowing you test various aspects of the machine without fear of damaging it.

 Your Routakit HD is now fully assembled and functional!
 You’re ready to start cutting, milling, engraving, etc!
 With that said when operating your Routakit please take the necessary safety precautions.